DetentionForDefects/detentionfordefects.github.io/_posts/2023-02-09-the-day-windows-died.md

 categories:
   - Blog
 tags:
-  - thoughts
+  - thoughts, gear
 ---

 I was always a little wary putting all of my pro audio eggs in the Windows basket.
 Past experience has shown me that Windows will die like a moth in the shower.
-One minute you're scooting little boxes around on a field of green and the next you are standing over a wasteland of blue kernel blood with a sensible error message like: 0xoienarstoienuyohnoulnhkyourrectuminahat please contact
+One minute you're scooting little boxes around on a field of green and the next you are standing over a wasteland of blue kernel blood with a sensible error message like: 0xOOAUWONEAHAOYWUFLHTOALUYWHFTOEIN please contact Windows support.
-Windows support.
 <!--more-->